joshuaPhong/mc1c_a1/README.md

 These tests can be found in main.py and the output / results can be seen in the console by running main.py

 # Sources
-See black_friday.py and test_black_friday.py for sources used relevant to each file.
+See main.py for a full list of sources used.
+Each file also has relevant sources.